 After 10 Years performing and traveling throughout the United States with the famed gospel ensemble, Atlanta Phiharmonic Chorale, Mr Bryant eventually

 envisioned a forum style platform where a small group of participants could meet, greet, educate, be educated and enlightened on topics regarding the jazz genre.

-After receiving an "epiphany" on giving back to the community, Mr. Bryant began the tedious process of forming the Unity Jazz Foundation.
-While networking and seeking advice from several "aficianados" in the jazz music industry, the initiative and vision of UJF was finally coming to fruition.
+After receiving an epiphany on giving back to the community, Mr. Bryant began the process of forming the Unity Jazz Foundation.
+While networking and seeking advice from several "aficianados" in the jazz music industry, the initiative and vision of the Unity Jazz Foundation was finally coming to fruition.